 Claimants typically have between one week and 90 days to file a claim depending on their local laws.
 If an employee attempts to file a claim beyond the allotted time, their employer has the right to refuse to provide them with a claim form.

 To prevent this from happening, those who are injured at work will want to begin the claim process as soon as possible.

 Lack of Medical Evidence

 Accumulating eligible medical evidence like injury reports, witness statements, security footage, and medical records are crucial measures to take to help ensure the claim gets taken seriously.
 If you know there were security cameras around the area of the incident, ask for a copy of the video.
-If able, make additional copies of the video for your records and to provide to individuals, like lawyers and/or the insurance company.
+If able, make additional copies of the video for your records.
+This way you have a source to provide to individuals, like lawyers and/or the insurance company.

 The Employee Was Under the Influence at the Time of the Injury

 It shouldn’t come as a surprise that being under the influence at work — whether it be alcohol or drugs — could result in claim denial.
-The employer may see you as unworthy of being able to comply with basic safety rules and regulations and are willingly putting yourself in harm’s way if working while under the influence.
+The employer may see you as unworthy of being able to comply with basic safety rules and regulations.
+They may also see you are willingly putting yourself in harm’s way if working while under the influence.

 A claim denial isn’t the worst that could happen if choosing to work under the influence — write-ups, injuries to others, and/or job loss can occur as well.

 The Injury or Illness Is Related to a Pre-Existing Condition

 If you choose to work with a pre-existing injury or illness, such as a broken bone.
 You can not file a workers’ comp claim if that injury/illness worsens while on the job.
 Because the initial injury wasn’t caused while working, your employer may feel that it is unfair to state that you injured yourself while on the job.